ainoviq/PF-AFN/README.md

 6. **To reproduce our results from the saved model, your test environment should be the same as our test environment, especifically for the version of cupy.**

 ![image](https://github.com/geyuying/PF-AFN/blob/main/show/compare.jpg?raw=true)
-## Dataset
-1. [VITON](https://github.com/xthan/VITON) contains a training set of 14,221 image pairs and a test set of 2,032 image pairs, each of which has a front-view woman photo and a top clothing image with the resolution 256 x 192.
-Our saved model is trained on the VITON training set and tested on the VITON test set.
-2. To train from scratch on VITON training set, you can download [VITON_train](https://drive.google.com/file/d/1Uc0DTTkSfCPXDhd4CMx2TQlzlC6bDolK/view?usp=sharing).
-3. To test our saved model on the complete VITON test set, you can download [VITON_test](https://drive.google.com/file/d/1Y7uV0gomwWyxCvvH8TIbY7D9cTAUy6om/view?usp=sharing).

 ## License
 The use of this code is RESTRICTED to non-commercial research and educational purposes.